Height:

 ribbon cutting

-Destroyed: Terrorist
+Destroyed: Terrorist attack,

-attack, September 11, 2001 |
+September 11, 2001 |

-Structural System:
+The Structural System:

-and engineers John Skilling and Les Robertson
+Yamasaki and engineers John Skilling and Les

-worked closely, and the relationship between the
+Robertson worked closely, and the relationship

-towers’ design and structure is clear.
-Faced
+between the towers’ design and structure is

-with the difficulties of building to unprecedented
+clear.
+Faced with the difficulties of building

-heights, the engineers employed an innovative
+to unprecedented heights, the engineers employed

-structural model: a rigid "hollow tube"
+an innovative structural model: a rigid "hollow

-finished with a silver-colored aluminum alloy,
+columns, finished with a silver-colored aluminum

-were 18 3/4" wide and set only 22"
+alloy, were 18 3/4" wide and set only 22" apart,

-no windows at all.
+windows at all.

 Also unique to the engineering design were its

 core and elevator system.
-The twin towers were the
+The twin towers were

-first supertall buildings designed without any
+the first supertall buildings designed without

-masonry.
-Worried that the intense air pressure
+any masonry.
+Worried that the intense air

-created by the buildings’ high speed elevators
+pressure created by the buildings’ high speed

-might buckle conventional shafts, engineers
+elevators might buckle conventional shafts,

-designed a solution using a drywall system fixed
+engineers designed a solution using a drywall

-to serve 110 stories with a traditional
+the elevators, to serve 110 stories with a

-configuration would have required half the area of
+traditional configuration would have required

-the lower stories be used for shaftways.
-Otis
+half the area of the lower stories be used for

-Elevators developed an express and local system,
+shaftways.
+Otis Elevators developed an express

-whereby passengers would change at "sky
+and local system, whereby passengers would

-the number of shaftways.
+floors, halving the number of shaftways.

-structural system, deriving from the I.B.M.
+The structural system, deriving from the I.B.M.

 Building in Seattle, is impressively simple.
 The